PhotoboothProject/photobooth/docs/faq/index.md

 ## I've trouble setting up E-Mail config.
 How do I solve my problem?

-If connection fails some help can be found [here](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting), especially gmail needs some special config.
+If connection fails some help can be found inside the official [PHPMailer Wiki](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting), especially gmail needs some special config.

 -   Should be obvious but the photobooth must be connected to WIFI/internet to send photos live.